 Let’s go over some further aspects of life as a veterinarian to consider before making your final decision.

-Without specializing, it typically takes eight years of post-secondary education to become a veterinarian in the US.
-The first four years are spent earning a bachelor’s degree and completing all of the necessary prerequisite materials for your vet school application, while the other four are spent completing vet school and obtaining your license.
+Without specializing, it typically takes eight years of post-secondary education to become a veterinarian in the U.S. The first four years are spent earning a bachelor’s degree, while the other four are spent completing vet school and obtaining your license.

 If you choose to specialize, you may add up to three more years of education to your training time.
-For example, becoming a specialist in veterinary surgery may take up to eleven years total of education.
-If you’re hoping to shorten the time it takes to become a vet, take a look at some related positions, such as a veterinary technician.
+For example, becoming a specialist in veterinary surgery may take up to eleven years of education.

-Veterinary school is competitive, and the jobs are challenging.
-If you want to become a veterinarian, you should understand that you’ll be up against applicants that are extremely committed to animal healthcare.
-After all, vets have one of the (at times) cutest positions on earth!
+Veterinary school is competitive and jobs are challenging to secure.
+You’ll be up against applicants that are extremely committed to animal healthcare.

 To show your passion and to ensure that a veterinary career is right for you, you should log plenty of volunteer hours.
 Shelters and foster programs are always looking for volunteer workers.
-If you can log over a hundred hours of volunteerism with animals, it will give your application a competitive edge.
+If you can log over a hundred hours of animal-related volunteerism, it gives your application a competitive edge.

 As you may know, working with animals is not always petting kittens and puppies.
-Vets have to remain professional, get their hands dirty, and deal with difficult animals all of the time.
+Vets must remain professional, get their hands dirty, and deal with potentially temperamental animals.
 Your passion for animal care should extend far beyond the ones that are easy to handle.

-According to US News, the University of California Davis is currently the number one school for veterinary medicine in the country.
+According to U.S. News, the University of California Davis is the country’s best school for veterinary medicine.

 Veterinarians practice medicine on animals.
 To do so, they spend many years studying veterinary medicine.
-Although Veterinarians are doctors of veterinary medicine, they do not attend medical school and are not qualified to treat human patients.
+Although veterinarians are doctors of veterinary medicine, they don’t attend medical school and aren’t qualified to treat humans.

 Yes, most veterinary schools require prerequisite courses or comprehension in certain subjects.
-Typical prerequisite courses for vet school are Biology/Zoology, Organic Chemistry, Biochemistry, Inorganic Chemistry, Physics, Mathematics/Statistics, English Composition, and Humanities/Social Sciences.
+Typical prerequisite courses for vet school are Biology/Zoology, Organic Chemistry, Biochemistry, Inorganic Chemistry, Physics, Mathematics/Statistics, and others.

 Assuming you have completed a bachelor’s degree or are on track to do so, you should begin preparing for vet school at least two years before you intend to apply.
-This will give you time to prepare your CV, take necessary prerequisite courses, acquire letters of recommendation, and complete all other application materials.
+This will give you time to prepare your CV, take prerequisite courses, acquire letters of recommendation, and complete all application components.

-When considering a career as a veterinarian, be sure to weigh all aspects equally.
-Your passion for animal care should be a driving force, and you should be able to handle high pressure and emotional situations.
+Working as a veterinarian isn’t easy, but it can be gratifying.
+Your passion for animal care should be a driving force, and you should be able to handle pressure and emotional situations.

 Keep in mind the cost and time it takes to become a vet.
-Make sure to budget and plan ahead so you can enjoy your time learning in school without added pressures.
+Ensure you budget and plan so you can enjoy your time learning in school without added pressures.
 If you’re having trouble with the application process, consider seeking assistance from a professional admissions consultant.